beccaburns/fizzbuzz_js_beccaburns/README.md

 <h2>Question 9.</h2>
 <h3>In your README to the best of your knowledge please explain what a CDN (Content Delivery Network) is?</h3>

+A CDN is a global network comprised of servers and datacenters that delivers web-based content.
+In this exercise, I am using it to utilize pre-developed design to my website.